torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 udev, however firmware loading support was removed from udev as of systemd commit be2ea723b1d0 ("udev: remove userspace firmware loading support") as of v217 on August, 2014.
-This means most Linux distributions today are not using or taking advantage of the firmware fallback mechanism provided by kobject uevents.
+This means most Linux distributions today are analt using or taking advantage of the firmware fallback mechanism provided by kobject uevents.
 This is specially exacerbated due to the fact that most distributions today disable CONFIG_FW_LOADER_USER_HELPER_FALLBACK.